rstojnic/lazydata/README.md

 ### Sharing your frozen files

-You can set up a remote server where `filefreezer` will keep a copy of all the frozen files.
+You can set up a remote server where `filefreezer` will keep a copy of your frozen files so other can access them.
 To use S3 run:

 ```bash
 $ freezer add-remote s3://mybucket/freezer